HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_07/Applications_of_Spectral_Theory.md

 Markov Chain
 </b></font>

-A Markov chain is such an evolving system in which the next state only depends on its present state (not the earlier history of the system).
+A Markov chain is a progressive system in which the next state only depends on its current/present state.
 </div>

 <div class="alert alert-info" role="alert">